 Paula Cunniffe – CEO of Mark Pollock Trust & Run in the Dark

 Everything Paula does is about harnessing the collective power of teams so that we achieve more together that we ever could on our own.
-As CEO of Strive Management, Paula manages the global operations for Mark Pollock’s speaking business, as well as Run in the Dark, a global running series with 25,000 participants in 50 cities worldwide, and plays a key role in supporting the formation of a global network to cure paralysis in our lifetime.
+As CEO of Strive Management, Paula manages the global operations of Mark Pollock’s professional speaking business, as well as Run in the Dark, a global running series with 25,000 participants in 50 cities worldwide.
+She is also executive director of Collaborative Cures, a charity whose mission is to bring people together to cure paralysis in our lifetime.

-Prior to joining Strive Management, Paula spent 4 years as a strategic communications specialist working on national and international projects in Department of the Taoiseach (Irish Prime Minister).
-She started her career producing TV and radio documentaries broadcast in Ireland and USA.
+A skilled and experienced coach, facilitator and communicator, Paula spent 4 years as a strategic communications specialist working on national and international projects in Department of the Taoiseach (Irish Prime Minister).
+She began her career in media and journalism, producing TV and radio documentaries broadcast in Ireland and USA.

 Simone George – Human Rights Lawyer, Activist & Corporate Litigator